Carpetbagger: Mississippi

-Union General Adelbert Ames, a native of Maine, was appointed military governor and later was elected as Republican governor of Mississippi during the Reconstruction era.
+Union General Adelbert Ames, a native of Maine, was appointed military governor and later was elected as Republican governor of Mississippi.
 Ames tried unsuccessfully to ensure equal rights for black Mississippians.
 His political battles with the Southerners and African Americans ripped apart his party.

 The "Black and Tan" (biracial) constitutional convention in Mississippi in 1868 included 30 white Southerners, 17 Southern freedmen and 24 non-southerners, nearly all of whom were veterans of the Union Army.
 They included four men who had lived in the South before the war, two of whom had served in the Confederate States Army.
-Among the more prominent were Gen. Beroth B. Eggleston, a native of New York; Col. A.T.
-Morgan, of the Second Wisconsin Volunteers; Gen. W.S.
-Barry, former commander of a Colored regiment raised in Kentucky; an Illinois general and lawyer who graduated from Knox College; Maj.
-W.H.
-Gibbs, of the Fifteenth Illinois infantry; Judge W. B. Cunningham, of Pennsylvania; and Cap.
-E.J.
-Castello, of the Seventh Missouri infantry.
-They were among the founders of the Republican party in Mississippi.
+Among the more prominent were General Beroth B. Eggleston, a native of New York; Colonel A.T.
+Morgan of the Second Wisconsin Volunteers; General W.S.
+Barry, former commander of a Colored regiment raised in Kentucky; an Illinois general and lawyer who graduated from Knox College; Major W.H.
+Gibbs of the Fifteenth Illinois infantry; Judge W. B. Cunningham of Pennsylvania; and Captain E.J.
+Castello of the Seventh Missouri infantry.
+They were among the founders of the Republican Party in Mississippi.

 They were prominent in the politics of the state until 1875, but nearly all left Mississippi in 1875 to 1876 under pressure from the Red Shirts and White Liners.
 These white paramilitary organizations, described as "the military arm of the Democratic Party", worked openly to violently overthrow Republican rule, using intimidation and assassination to turn Republicans out of office and suppress freedmen's voting.
 Mississippi Representative Wiley P. Harris, a Democrat, stated in 1875:

 If any two hundred Southern men backed by a Federal administration should go to Indianapolis, turn out the Indiana people, take possession of all the seats of power, honor, and profit, denounce the people at large as assassins and barbarians, introduce corruption in all the branches of the public administration, make government a curse instead of a blessing, league with the most ignorant class of society to make war on the enlightened, intelligent, and virtuous, what kind of social relations would such a state of things beget.